Are you an LPN?

 In their first semester, LPNs are required to validate their clinical skills through a minimum of a four day clinical experience.

 LPNS are required to complete 350 direct care clinical hours which must “encompass the attainment and maintenance of physical and mental health and the prevention of illness for individuals and groups throughout the life cycle in a variety of clinical settings” [18VAC90-20-120.B.1, Code of Virginia], which shall include registered nursing clinical experiences in Obstetrics, Pediatrics, Mental Health, and Medical/Surgical nursing (Virginia Board of Nursing Guidance Document), all which are central to the Level 2 curriculum.

 Because Levels 2 and 3 include more than the 350 required hours across the life span, an LPN may master the direct client care of three adult patients in the Adult Health practicum courses in less time than the traditional student.
 This is usually based on the LPN having significant medical/surgical experience as an LPN.

-Curriculum and course outline
+Curriculum and course outline for Level 1

-NURS 310: Conceptual Framework Bridge Course: 3 credits
+NURS 311 Conceptual Framework Bridge: 3 credits

 Additional course information for LPNs is available in the nursing program course catalog.